amitlisha/HexaGen/docs/USAGE.md

 ##### self.rotate(center_tile, rotation)
 The `rotate` method is used to create a rotated copy of the given shape.
 The method takes two parameters:
 - `center_tile`: a Tile object that specifies the center of rotation
-- `rotation`: an integer that specifies the counterclockwise rotation angle, in degrees.
+- `angle`: an integer that specifies the counterclockwise rotation angle, in degrees.
 This parameter should always be a multiple of 60.
 The method rotates the given shape around the center_tile by the rotation angle.

 Here's an example that demonstrates the usage of the `rotate` method.
 In this example, we have three tiles of different colors, and we want to rotate them counterclockwise by 60 degrees around the black tile at the center of the board.